-Faroog Kathwari Home Furnishings Industry Leader

-Mr. Kathwari is the Chairman, President and Principal Executive Officer of Ethan Allen Interiors Inc. He has been President of the Company since 1985 and Chairman and Principal Executive Officer since 1988.
-He received his B.A. degree from Kashmir University in English Literature and Political Science and an M.B.A. in International Marketing from New York University.

-Chairman of the Board

-From 2010 to 2014, Mr. Kathwari served on the President's Advisory Commission on Asian Americans and Pacific Islanders and is currently affiliated with several not-for-profit organizations, including: as Chairman Emeritus and director of Refugees International, director and former Chairman of American Home Furnishings Alliance, director and former Chairman of National Retail Federation (NRF) and on the Board of Overseers of International Rescue Committee

-In addition, Mr. Kathwari currently serves on the Advisory Board of the New York Stock Exchange, Mr. Kathwari has received numerous recognitions, including Honorary Doctor of Public Service awarded by Tufts University President on May 20, 2012, the NRF's highest honor Gold Medal Award, a recognition by the U.S. Government as an Outstanding American by Choice and was an inductee into the Furniture Hall of Fame.
+Faroog Kathwari Home Furnishings industry leader Mr. Kathwari is the Chairman, President and Principal Executive Officer of Ethan Allen Interiors Inc. He Director since 1985 has been President of the Company since 1985 and Chairman and Principal Executive Officer since 1988.
+Age: 72 He received his B.A. degree from Kashmir University in English Literature and Political Science and an Board Committees: M.B.A. in International Marketing from New York University.
+Chairman of the Board Specific Qualifications, Attributes, Skills and Experience: From 2010 to 2014, Mr. Kathwari served on the President's Advisory Commission on Asian Americans and Pacific Islanders and is currently affiliated with several not-for-profit organizations, including: as Chairman Emeritus and director of Refugees International, director and former Chairman of American Home Furnishings Alliance, director and former Chairman of National Retail Federation (NRF) and on the Board of Overseers of International Rescue Committee In addition, Mr. Kathwari currently serves on the Advisory Board of the New York Stock Exchange.
+Mr. Kathwari has received numerous recognitions, including Honorary Doctor of Public Service awarded by Tufts University President on May 20, 2012, the NRF's highest honor Gold Medal Award, a recognition by the U.S. Government as an Outstanding American by Choice and was an inductee into the Furniture Hall of Fame.
 Mr. Kathwari has extensive experience and knowledge of the history of the Company and the furniture industry as well as extensive experience in growing and managing a business.
 Mr. Kathwari possesses insight into retailing, marketing, manufacturing, finance and strategic planning from experience with the Company as well as his broad experience with both for-profit and not-for-profit organizations which has given him perspectives from other industries valuable to his service to the Company.

-James B. Carlson

-LEADER IN THE LEGAL AND FINANCIAL INDUSTRIES

-Constitution of the consti

-Mr. Carlson serves as an Adjunct Professor at the New York University School of Law, teaching Securities and Capital Markets Regulation since 1996.
-From 2009 through 2011, he also taught Derivatives and Changing Regulation at the School of Law, and from 2010 through 2012, he taught Microfinance and Access to Finance for the Global Poor as an Adjunct Professor at the NYU Stern School of Business.

-Director since 2013 Age: 61

-- Board Committees:

-- Compensation Chair

-- Audit
+advertising and branding expertise to the Company.